 4. A Well-Nourished Leader:

-CAT scans done on the Tutankhamun’s body revealed the he was around 5 feet 8 inches tall.
+CAT scansiXA scanning process where a rotating X-ray machine produces detailed images of the body with the help of a computer done on Tutankhamun’s body revealed that he was around 5 feet 8 inches tall.
 He was of slight build, but well nourished.

 5. The Boy King: